cheetah90/wikibrain/README.md

 `

 ### 9. Configure the URL
-Edit `atlasify/src/main/java/org/wikibrain/atlasify/AtlasifyLauncher.java`. set externalURL and portNo according to the information of the host
+Edit `atlasify/src/main/java/org/wikibrain/atlasify/AtlasifyLauncher.java`. set externalURL and portNo according to the information of the host.
+These are the URL and PortNo for the wikibrain backend.
+It **seems** that wikibrain needs its own port so make sure this port is open through the firewall.

 ### 10. Host the front end
 Host `https://github.com/cheetah90/Atlasify` with your favorite http server (e.g. Apache)